A categorical K\"unneth formula for constructible Weil sheaves: Ind-constructible Weil sheaves

 \section{Ind-constructible Weil sheaves}

 In this section, we introduce the full subcategories

-of $\D\big(X^\Weil,\Lambda\big)$ consisting of ind-objects of lisse, respectively constructible sheaves equipped with partial Frobenius action.
+of $\D\big(X^\Weil,\Lambda\big)$ consisting of ind-objects of lisse, resp.~constructible sheaves equipped with partial Frobenius action.
 That is, the partial Frobenius only preserves the ind-system of objects, but not necessarily each member.
 We will define analogous categories for a product of schemes.
-Similarly to the lisse, respectively constructible case, there is a fully faithful functor
+Similarly to the lisse, resp.~constructible case, there is a fully faithful functor

 which, however, will not be an equivalence in general, see \thref{ind.cons.equivalence.example}.
 Nevertheless, we can identify a class of objects that lie in the essential image and that include many cases of interest such as the shtuka cohomology studied in \cite{Lafforgue:Chtoucas, LafforgueZhu:Decomposition, Xue:Finiteness, Xue:Smoothness}.